Kentucky: Statehood

-19th century
+Post-colonial plantation economy

-Central Kentucky, the bluegrass region, as well as Western Kentucky, were the areas of the state with the most slave owners.
-Planters cultivated tobacco and hemp (see Hemp in Kentucky) on plantations with the use of enslaved labor, and were noted for their quality livestock.
-During the 19th century, Kentucky slaveholders began to sell unneeded slaves to the Deep South, with Louisville becoming a major slave market and departure port for slaves being transported downriver.
+The central Bluegrass region and the western portion of the state were the areas with the most slave owners.
+Planters cultivated tobacco and hemp on plantations with the use of slave labor, and were noted for their quality livestock.
+During the 19th century, Kentucky slaveholders began to sell unneeded slaves to the Deep South, with Louisville becoming a major slave market and departure port for slaves being transported down the Ohio River.